T. H. McAllister, N. Y.

 The Professional Model Microscope c.
 1878

 T. H. McAllister, N. Y. The Professional Model Microscope c.
-1878 wood case
+1878 storage case

 From the Illustrated Price List of Microscopes for sale by T. H. McAllister Manufacturing Optician, No. 49 Nassau Street, New York 1876